 Lesson #3: The Online World Is Manufactured by Users, Not by Big Institutions

-With each passing day, this is becoming more and more truth.
-The content we see on platforms like Facebook, YouTube, Twitter is not created by these companies, but by the people.
+The publications we see on platforms like Facebook, YouTube, Twitter is not created by the people working in these institutions, but by the users using these platforms.
 By the audience.
-These mediums are simply organizing all the data and present it in a cool way.
+These mediums are simply organizing all the data and presenting it in a cool way.

 It was hard to imagine such overrun by the masses back in the days.
 A couple of years ago, making music was too much trouble.
 Not to mention producing videos.
 But things changed rather quickly when the new internet order took over.
 Now everyone with a laptop, idea, and a stable connection can become a content creator.